indivisualvj/indivisual/README.md

 ## Contributing
-If you have any suggestion or features or you found some bugs, feel free to contribute to this project.
+If you have any suggestion, features, or you found a bug, feel free to contribute to this project.
 Just open a pull request or an issue.